 Health Benefits of Almond Milk for Seniors

-If you are a vegetarian, do not like dairy, are looking for a new and delicious change in your diet or are looking for an excellent alternative to cow’s milk، almond milk is the most suitable and high-quality offer for you.
-Almond milk is a perfect drink and has many uses in cooking.
+Besides being a delicious drink, almond milk has many uses in cooking.
 You can use it to make purees, porridge, smoothies, ice cream, soups, sauces, salads and desserts.
 You can also add almond milk to your cornflakes, tea or coffee.

 What is Almond Milk?

-Almond milk is made by mixing almonds with water and taking the extract of this mixture.
+Making almond milk involves mixing almonds with water and obtaining the extract from this mixture.
 This method of preparing almond milk is the most widely used and best way to make it.
 Of course, some people also make this popular drink by adding water to almond butter.
 Almond milk has a pleasant taste and a creamy colour like cow’s milk.
 For this reason, people who are vegetarians or are allergic to some of the ingredients in dairy milk prefer almond milk.

 Flavoured almond milk is sold in many supermarkets and chain stores.
 But, it is possible to make this nutritious drink at home.
 If you decide to buy ready-made almond milk, it is better to choose those that do not contain sugar.
 Some brands of almond milk on the market are enriched with various vitamins, minerals and proteins.
 If you are one of those people who are allergic to dairy products, it is better to choose calcium-fortified almond milk for drinking.

 How to Make Homemade Almond Milk?